dmanlfc/arcade1up/README.md

 # Arcade 1Up scripts

-A couple of Python scripts to use the Power &amp; Volume buttons of the Arcade 1Up with a Raspberry Pi 3B+
+A couple of Python scripts to use the Power &amp; Volume buttons of the Arcade 1Up with a Raspberry Pi 3B+ assuming you have done similar mods to ETA Prime like so... https://www.youtube.com/watch?v=09DQCOr6zQM

 Note: Older generation Raspberry Pi boards with the same GPIO layout should also work.

 ## Firstly, wire up you Raspberry Pi 3B+ with the following pin layout: